 The State Rail Authority ceased services to Murwillumbah in 2004.
-The rail line and infrastructure remains in place.
-There is a current proposal in place to turn the existing rail network into a Rail Trail for cyclists to use which would run from Casino to Murwillumbah.
-Both Councils are liaising with State Government and the other three local governments along the Casino to Murwillumbah rail corridor to investigate the creation of the Northern Rivers Rail Trail.
-John Holland-Country Regional Network is responsible for the maintenance of rail land, rail bridges and providing access to rail land in both Tweed and Byron shires.
+The rail line is currently being replaced, turning it into a Rail Trail for cyclists to use which would run from Casino to Murwillumbah.
+Both councils are liaising with State Government and the other three local governments along the Casino to Murwillumbah rail corridor.
+Each council will eventually hold leases over their respective portions of corridor for maintenance.